|

 where misery prowls.
 Finally I say it: you want

+to die.
 This is not an idea

 new to this guy, but catholics